ai4work-stage/docs/docs/eva/ai-search/default-rag/default-rag.md

 -   Train the application.

-On the following page in EVA under the Admin Console, you can view an overview of the content sources connected to the Default RAG, such as uploaded files, indexed webpages, third-party content sources, etc. Each source's associated content or connection status is also indicated.
+On the following page in the Admin Console, you can view an overview of the content sources connected to the Default RAG, such as uploaded files, indexed webpages, third-party content sources, etc. Each source's associated content or connection status is also indicated.
 For the third-party connectors,